underscoDe/alx-system_engineering-devops/README.md

 # alx-system_engineering-devops

 ## Description
-    This repository stores all system-engineering projects
+    This repository stores all alx system-engineering projects

 ## Structure
    Projects list is here: